On the energy landscape of symmetric quantum signal processing: Global minimizer

 \subsection{Maximal solution}

-Among all possible choices of $\mathcal{D}$, we are interested in choosing $\mathcal{D}$ to containing all roots of $\mf{F}(z)$ within the unit disc and outside the unit disc.
-As will be shown below, the associated complementary polynomials satisfy many desirable properties.
-Let $\left(P_\Im,Q\right)$, $\left(\bar{P}_\Im.\bar{Q}\right)$ denote the corresponding pair of complementary polynomials respectively.
+Among all possible choices of $\mathcal{D}$, we are interested in choosing $\mathcal{D}$ to contain all roots of $\mf{F}(z)$ within the unit disc and outside the unit disc.
+As will be shown below, the associated complementary polynomials satisfy many desirapble properties.
+Let $\left(P_\Im,Q\right)$, $\left(\bar{P}_\Im, \bar{Q}\right)$ denote the corresponding pair of complementary polynomials respectively.
+Moreover, throughout the paper, unless otherwise noted, we use $\left(\bar{P}_\Im, \bar{Q}\right)$ to denote the complementary polynomials constructed according to \cref{eq:PQformula}, where $\mathcal{D}$ contains all roots of $\mf{F}(z)$ outside the unit disc.

 \begin{lemma}[Maximal magnitude of leading coefficients] The leading coefficients of the expansion of $Q$ and $\bar{Q}$ in the monomial basis have the largest magnitude among all possible complementary polynomials. \end{lemma} \begin{proof} Given any multiset $\mathcal{D}$ satisfying the condition mentioned in \cref{re:construct_method}, note that $\mf{F}(z)$ can be represented as